kunalkhirwar/sqlalchemy-challenge/README.md

     -> Queried the previous 12 months of TOBS data for that station.

-    -> Plotted the results as a histogram with bins=12.
+    -> Plotted the results as a histogram with bins=12 (for 12 months of data).

 5. Closed my session.